 According to recent research, Walmart offers more than 100,000 product choices and Kroger about 50,000, Costco has limited choice to just 3,800.
 But Costco didn’t simply cut down on choices.
 It learned through careful research first that many consumers want to get in and out of their stores quickly (without pondering a mountain of choices in every aisle), and second which products their customers want most.

-That’s been a winning business and marketing model for Costco, with an increasing market share, consistent profit growth and a lower gross margin than Walmart for more than a decade.
-In fact, Costco customers like the way it does business so much that they’re willing to pay annual membership fees that constitute about 75% of their operating margin.
+That’s been a winning business and marketing model for Costco, with an increasing market share, consistent profit growth, and a lower gross margin than Walmart for more than a decade.
+In fact, Costco customers like the way it does business so much that they’re willing to pay annual membership fees that constitute about 75% of its operating margin.

 Knowing how much choice to offer your customers can be the difference between success and failure for your business.
 But it can also be both complex and confusing.
 That’s where we can help.

-To learn more about the ways our choice modeling, brand strategy, shopper insights and product development services can help you achieve your principal marketing goals—and take your business to the next level—contact us today.
+To learn more about the ways our choice modeling, brand strategy, shopper insights, and product development services can help you achieve your principal marketing goals—and take your business to the next level—below you can set up a time to talk with Robert Clark, Managing Partner at MAi Research.